 The departmental application provides additional information that is needed to complete your application for the Lundquist College of Business Master of Science in Finance program.

-- UO Graduate Admission Online Application and non-refundable $70.00 application fee
+- UO Graduate Admission Online Application and non-refundable $70.00 (U.S. applicants) or $90.00 (international applicants) application fee

 UO Online Graduate Admission Application